Forensic Evidence Recovery.

 CCTV Forensic Investigations.Closed Circuit Television (CCTV) is now a significant factor in the prevention and detection of crime; CCTV facilitates evidence of physical and verbal actions vital in presenting facts as evidence to support a parties assertions of innocence or guilt CCTV analysis includes the extraction, review and presentation of CCTV footage for legal matters.
 The extraction of the CCTV digital file records to a CD or DVD so that they can be viewed and presented using a normal computer system is a fairly straightforward process.
 However, in some systems CCTV proprietary file systems means that the extraction and viewing and analysis of files can be time consuming and complex.
 Additionally, failure of the CCTV hard disk drive can result in the requirement for a forensic data recovery before the CCTV analysis can start.

-Computer Science Labs Ltd., - In all such cases, can offer a comprehensive data recovery service to any individual, business, police, law enforcement agency or data forensic provider that facilitates access to vital evidence data whilst operating within the full forensic imperative of CPR (Civil Procedure Rules) and ACPO (Association of Chief Police Officers).
+Computer Science Labs Ltd., - In all such cases, can offer a comprehensive evidence recovery service to any individual, business, police, law enforcement agency or data forensic provider that facilitates access to vital evidence data whilst operating within the full forensic imperative of CPR (Civil Procedure Rules), FSR procedures and ACPO (Association of Chief Police Officers) recommendations.